Skip to main content

 Chinese and British | Exploring British Chinese communities and culture

 Chinese and British took its lead from the British Library’s exhibition and reflected on this long history through photographs, manuscripts and interviews.
-The exhibition toured Kent Libraries from November 2022 to April 2023.
+The display toured Kent Libraries from November 2022 to April 2023.

 Recorded Live on Monday 17 April 2023